Robert Otto Pohl: Biography

-Robert O. Pohl was born in Göttingen in 1929.
+Pohl was born in Göttingen in 1929.
 His father was the physicist Robert Wichard Pohl, whose maternal grandfather was Wichard Lange (1826–1884), a member of the Hamburg Parliament.
-After completing undergraduate study at the University of Freiburg, Robert O. Pohl matriculated as a graduate student at the University of Erlangen.
+After completing undergraduate study at the University of Freiburg, Pohl matriculated as a graduate student at the University of Erlangen–Nuremberg.
 There he graduated with a Diplom (M.S.) in 1955 and a doctorate in 1957 and worked as an assistant in physics for the academic year 1957–1958.
-He emigrated to the United States in 1958.
+He immigrated to the United States in 1958.

-At Cornell University he was a research associate (from 1958 to 1960), an assistant professor from 1960 to 1963, an associate professor from 1963 to 1968), a full professor from 1968 to 2000, and Goldwin Smith Emeritus Professor of Physics from 2000 to 2024.
-He held visiting appointments at RWTH Aachen University (1964), the University of Stuttgart (1966–1967), the Ludwig Maximilian University of Munich, the University of Konstanz, the University of Regensburg, New Zealand's University of Canterbury, China's Tongji University, and the Nuclear Research Center in Jülich.
+At Cornell University, he was a research associate from 1958 to 1960, an assistant professor from 1960 to 1963, an associate professor from 1963 to 1968, a full professor from 1968 to 2000, and Goldwin Smith Emeritus Professor of Physics from 2000 to 2024.
+He held visiting appointments at RWTH Aachen University (1964), the University of Stuttgart (1966–1967), LMU Munich, the University of Konstanz, the University of Regensburg, New Zealand's University of Canterbury, China's Tongji University, and the Nuclear Research Center Jülich.